-How the UK’s demand for ESG investing could help your portfolio
+How the UK’s growing appetite for ESG investing could impact your portfolio

-In a record year for environmental, social and governance (ESG) investing, 2021 saw UK impact startups record £2 billion of investment as more investors than ever look to balance their portfolio with positive impact as well as positive returns.
+In a record year for environmental, social and governance (ESG) investing, last year saw UK 'impact startups' record £2 billion of investment as more investors than ever look to balance their portfolio with positive impact as well as positive returns.

 Data published by Dealroom for the UK’s Digital Economy has revealed impact tech startups (early stage tech companies founded to build solutions to the United Nations Sustainable Development Goals) raised £2 billion of investment in 2021, up from £1.7 billion the year before and marking a 127% increase in UK impact investment since 2018.